- Sexually Abusive Youth

 Issues addressed include but are not limited to:

-- Marital problems, parent-child relationships, divorce and custody issues, and various other problems
+- Marital problems, parent-child relationships, divorce coping, depression management, anxiety reduction, family system complications, and various other problems

 - Specialized counseling for child abuse and neglect, child sexual abuse, domestic violence, and families in transition